mcoblenz/Obsidian/user_guide/source/tutorial/states2.rst

 Within the scope of the ``if...in`` block, the compiler requires that if there *is* an owner of the object referenced by ``s``, then the owner's state specification is never violated.
 If it is, then the program is terminated; it is up to the programmer to make sure the body of the ``if in`` block does not change the state inappropriately.

+For now, tests like ``s in On`` cannot be used like general Boolean expressions.
+If you need to test more than one condition (with `&&`, etc.), you will need to nest `if` statements instead.